forgotten-pillar/fp-notes/content/Doctrine/church/sda-offshoots-and-the-bride.md

 The book "Living Temple" introduced reasonings regarding the presence and the personality of God, which departed from the foundation principles of present truth - in the context, the Fundamental Principles.

-[[Fundamental Principles vs. Fundamental Beliefs|Comparing]] the current [Fundamental Beliefs](https://www.adventist.org/wp-content/uploads/2020/06/ADV-28Beliefs2020.pdf) and the declaration of the fundamental principles, we see that the change indeed appeared in regards to the presence and the personality of God.
+[[principles-vs-beliefs|Comparing]] the current [Fundamental Beliefs](https://www.adventist.org/wp-content/uploads/2020/06/ADV-28Beliefs2020.pdf) and the declaration of the fundamental principles, we see that the change indeed appeared in regards to the presence and the personality of God.
 To see the detailed historical overview, read [the Forgotten Pillar book](https://forgottenpillar.com/book/the-forgotten-pillar).
 In the chapter, Ellen White prophesied:

 > The enemy of souls has sought to bring in the supposition that **a great reformation was to take place among Seventh-day Adventists**, and that this reformation would consist in **giving up the doctrines which stand as the pillars of our faith**, and engaging in a process **of reorganization**.
 Were this reformation to take place, what would result? **The principles of truth** that God in His wisdom has given to the remnant church, **would be discarded**. **Our religion would be changed**.
 The **fundamental principles** that have sustained the work for the last fifty years **would be accounted as error**. **A new organization would be established**.
 Books of a new order would be written. **A system of intellectual philosophy would be introduced**. [{EGW; SpTB02 54.3; 1904}](https://egwwritings.org/read?panels=p417.261(417.277)&index=0)